 BY GREG OLWELL

-When we invited makers to be part of our banjo-ukulele roundup (Fall 2016), not everyone was able to participate.
+When we invited makers to be part of our banjo-ukulele roundup in the Fall 2016 issue, not everyone was able to participate.
 New Zealand’s Duke Uke was ramping up production on its debut banjo-uke just as we went to press and wasn’t able to get one of its ukes, with its distinctive zigzag headstock, in before our deadline.
 The all-black open-back Duke is a tenor-sized affair with a mahogany neck, high-density polyethylene (HDPE) rim, and a pickup.
 And Gold Tone debuted the BU-1, a concert-sized open-back banjo-uke, with a pickup, that comes in under $200.
 Both seemed noteworthy enough to wrangle in for a little look.

 BODY 8-inch HDPE rim with polyvinyl head and aluminum armrest